Alaswadi/reconAug/README.md

 # Subdomain Finder Web Application

 A Flask web application for finding subdomains and checking live hosts, based on the functionality of the original bash script.
+This version includes multithreading optimizations for faster scanning.

 ## Features

-- Find subdomains using subfinder and crt.sh
+- Find subdomains using multiple sources:
+  - subfinder (with 50 threads)
+  - crt.sh
+  - AlienVault OTX
-- Check which subdomains are live using httpx
+- Check which subdomains are live using httpx (with 100 threads)
-- Collect historical URLs using gau
+- Collect historical URLs using gau (with 50 threads)
+- Color-coded HTTP status codes (2xx green, 3xx blue, 4xx red)
+- On-demand GAU scanning via buttons next to each live host
 - Clean web interface to display results
 - Filter and search through results